oxyno-zeta/golang-graphql-example/backend/README.md

 - `pkg/../database`: This folder contains the package managing the SQL database connection and access.
 - `pkg/../lockdistributor`: This contains a package that allow to acquire a distributed semaphore based on PostgreSQL.
 - `pkg/../log`: This contains a package to have a logger.
+- `pkg/../messagebus/amqp`: This contains a package to have a client to consume and publish to AMQP broker.
+This is supporting to be disconnected and handle the reconnect.
+Note: This service can be created only at startup if configuration on amqp part is set.
+Otherwise, it won't be created.
 - `pkg/../metrics`: This contains a package for metrics (Prometheus in this case).
 - `pkg/../server`: This package contains servers code, GraphQL code and utils.
 - `pkg/../tracing`: This package allow to have trace in the application using OpenTracing (implementation done with Jaeger).